-Your vehicle comes equipped with everything you need to survive in the wild, from a fridge to a vehicle roof-top tent.
+Your vehicle comes equipped with everything you need, from a fridge to a vehicle roof-top tent.
 You can store food and keep it cold, you can wash and you can set up a fire for cooking.

 Having your own 4×4 is the key to all that freedom I mentioned.
 As well as customising your itinerary, you’re also able to select what type of accommodation you have each night.
 You choose how many nights to spend under canvas and how many nights to spend at safari lodges.
 That means you can select the campsites and lodges which offer you the facilities and experience you’re looking for.